 JAXA plans to select 30 to 40 proposals under this RA, including both funded and non-funded.
-The principal investigator (PI) of each selected proposal will become a science team member of GCOM-C1 and, in some cases, GCOM-W1.
-The PI will conduct frequent discussions and collaborations with JAXA Earth Observation Research Center (EORC) staffs for the algorithm development, validation, and application studies.
+The principal investigator (PI) of each selected proposal will become a science team member of GCOM-C and, in some cases, GCOM-W. The PI will conduct frequent discussions and collaborations with JAXA Earth Observation Research Center (EORC) staffs for the algorithm development, validation, and application studies.
 The PI must attend and present the research statuses at annual PI workshops.
 The science team leader will participate in the GCOM Advisory Committee and SGLI application working group to feed back our activities to the GCOM overall objectives and mission requirements.

-PIs will be accommodated with mutual use of in situ data for algorithm development and validation preparation, calibration of several in situ optical devices at JAXA, distribution of simulated SGLI data, prioritized provision of information related to GCOM, and access to JAXA's Earth observation satellite data free of charge.
-For this RA, JAXA will give budget allocation priority to the areas of algorithm development (and required in-situ data) and validation preparation to meet product accuracy requirements.
-Depending on its budget status, JAXA plans to spend 110 million yen/year for total PI within the three years of this RA period.
+PIs will be able to receive prioritized distribution of the new version of the GCOM data, as well as to use JAXA owned Earth observation satellite data and in-situ measurement data free of charge (priority of the research areas is stated in the next section).
+Depending on its budget status, JAXA plans to spend 130 million yen/year for total PI within the three years of this RA period.
 The budget for each PI may change for the following year depending on the results of PI research evaluation held at the annual GCOM workshop.
 JAXA may also select non-funded PIs for research without the requirement of additional costs for application study and research not directly related to the success criteria of GCOM.

 With the exception of students, all categories of domestic and foreign nonprofit and peaceful organizations can apply under this RA.
 However, funding may differ for each research category and applicant.
 Funding by JAXA is essentially restricted to domestic PIs, although some exceptions may be made for research necessary to achieve the GCOM mission success criteria.
 Proposals will be selected on the bases of a peer-review process and discussions in science/project evaluation boards.
-JAXA plans to announce the selection results in February 2013.
+JAXA plans to announce the selection results in January 2016.

-Collaboration with other RA such as GCOM-W1, EarthCARE, and GPM etc. is encouraged.
+Collaboration with other RA such as GCOM-W, EarthCARE, and GPM etc. is encouraged.
 However, researchers or research groups applying for multiple RAs must clearly state on the proposal work distribution, budget (in case of a funded proposal), and effort ratio with respect to the other RA.
 Similarly, the allocation and ratio of effort of research related to other externally funded studies must be clearly stated (Refer to "4.3 Proposal Contents").